pingcap/docs/tools/common-operations-of-dm-ansible.md

 2. Use Ansible to perform the rolling update.

-    - Perform a rolling update on the DM-worker instance:
+    1. Perform a rolling update on the DM-worker instance:

         ```
         ansible-playbook rolling_update.yml --tags=dm-worker
         ```

-    - Perform a rolling update on the DM-master instance:
+    2. Perform a rolling update on the DM-master instance:

         ```
         ansible-playbook rolling_update.yml --tags=dm-master
         ```

-    - Upgrade dmctl:
+    3. Upgrade dmctl:

         ```
         ansible-playbook rolling_update.yml --tags=dmctl
         ```

-    - Perform a rolling update on DM-worker, DM-master and dmctl
+    4. Perform a rolling update on DM-worker, DM-master and dmctl:

         ```
         ansible-playbook rolling_update.yml